sntissera/Advanced-Programming-Project/README.md

 The codebase is structured to allow easy addition of new analysis features.

 ### Working Flow of the Software
 The ***’main.py’* file** is the heart of the application, since it provides web integration for the software.
 The core genomics analysis logic was decoupled from the web interface logic, improving maintainability of the whole code and allowing for a clear separation of concerns.

+The HTML code for the web interface is located in the repository under the *'templates'* folder.
+The development follows a modular structure, with each file serving a specific role:

+* `base.html`: the main file that provides the basic layout and shared elements for all pages; serves as the foundation for all other pages
+* `index.html`: the Home Page where users can upload their genomic data files;
+* `choose_analysis.html`: the Genome Selection Page where the uploaded genomes are displayed and users choose the type of analysis to perform;
+* `one_genome.html`: provides options for analyzing a single genome, such as GC content and motif analysis; performs those actions based on the user's input;
+* `two_genomes.html`: allows comparison between two selected genomes, highlighting differences and similarities through different actions based on the user's input;
+* `all_genomes.html`: provides analysis across all uploaded genomes, identifying differences and similarities, conserved features and variations;
+* `results.html`: displays the results in a textual format for analyses that do not require tabular representation;
+* `results_table.html`: presents the results in a tabular format, for comparisons and summary data.

+The HTML development leverages **Bootstrap**, an open-source front-end framework that helps designing responsive and visually appealing websites.
+Its collection of components and its grid system ensure consistency and scalability to the code.

 *Flask* library was chosen to handle requests and route them to the corresponding functions, providing seamless interaction between the backend template logic and frontend HTML elements.
 Here’s a breakdown of its working flow: